wp-plugins/social-count-plus/readme.txt

 The CSS classes you will need to use:

-	.social-count-plus .custom .count-twitter a {}
+	.social-count-plus .custom .count-comments a {}
 	.social-count-plus .custom .count-facebook a {}
-	.social-count-plus .custom .count-youtube a {}
+	.social-count-plus .custom .count-github a {}
 	.social-count-plus .custom .count-googleplus a {}
 	.social-count-plus .custom .count-instagram a {}
+	.social-count-plus .custom .count-linkedin a {}
+	.social-count-plus .custom .count-pinterest a {}
+	.social-count-plus .custom .count-posts a {}
+	.social-count-plus .custom .count-soundcloud a {}
 	.social-count-plus .custom .count-steam a {}
+	.social-count-plus .custom .count-tumblr a {}
+	.social-count-plus .custom .count-twitch a {}
-	.social-count-plus .custom .count-soundcloud a {}
+	.social-count-plus .custom .count-twitter a {}
-	.social-count-plus .custom .count-posts a {}
+	.social-count-plus .custom .count-users a {}
-	.social-count-plus .custom .count-comments a {}
+	.social-count-plus .custom .count-vimeo a {}

+= Having troubles? =

+If you have any problems with the numbers, go to the plugin settings and then to the "System Status" tab and click the "Get System Report" button.

+Copy the report file content and paste it in [gist.github.com](https://gist.github.com) or [pastebin.com](http://pastebin.com), save and get a link, finally create a topic in our [support forum](https://wordpress.org/support/plugin/social-count-plus).

 == Screenshots ==